The Londonderry Scots-Irish saved New Hampshire from a Massachusetts takeover by multiplying along the border and fighting the town across from it.

 Massachusetts, for its part, claimed Londonderry, arguing the colony’s northern boundary followed the Merrimack River all the way to Lake Winnipesaukee.
 To stake its claim, the Massachusetts General Court granted a township in what is now Concord, called Pennycook, and encouraged settlement there.
 Then it granted more townships from Concord on south.

-The final decision on the border lay in London.
+The final decision on the border lay in England.
 Both New Hampshire and Massachusetts sent agents to London to argue their case.
 But in order to prevail, they had to demonstrate they could settle the territory and establish local governments that had actual authority.
 Both sides found that task difficult.

 Further aggravating Jonathan Belcher was the lieutenant governor for New Hampshire, John Wentworth.
 Wentworth also had designs on land in New Hampshire.